ircv3/ircv3-specifications/extensions/resume.md

 Upon receiving a `RESUMED` message, clients SHOULD display in some way that the given user has reconnected (as message history may have been lost and the users' chat may have been interrupted).
 If `<timestamp>` is given, clients SHOULD use this to display how much message history seems to have been lost.

-As a substitute for the `RESUMED` message, if the server believes that history may have been lost, clients lacking the `draft/resume-0.4` capability MUST be sent consecutive `QUIT` and `JOIN` lines whose messages describe the reconnection; the messages SHOULD carry information about whether history was lost, and if so how much.
-However, if the server believes that no history was lost, it MAY either send `QUIT` and `JOIN` lines indicating this, or else send no notification at all.
+The `RESUMED` message can only be sent to clients that have negotiated the `draft/resume-0.4` capability.
+Clients taht have not negotiated this MUST be either sent consecutive `QUIT` and `JOIN` messages that describe the reconnection (and how much history may have been lost), or no notification at all if no history has been lost.

 ### BRB Messages